locationtech/geotrellis/docs/CQ.rst

 You may upload multiple sources, in case they are all in the same repository.
 The example of such a CQ is `AWS SDK CQ <https://dev.eclipse.org/ipzilla/show_bug.cgi?id=19560>`__.

-After you uploaded all ``sources``, the next step would be to submit a PMC approval request.
-To do it, you need to subscribe for the
+Affter you uploaded all ``sources``, the next step would be to submit a PMC approval request.
-`Technology PMC mailing list <https://dev.locationtech.org/mailman/listinfo/technology-pmc>`__ and to send a request here.
+To do it, you need to subscribe for the `Technology PMC mailing list <https://dev.locationtech.org/mailman/listinfo/technology-pmc>`__ and to send a request.
 The example of such a request can be found in the `Technology PMC mailing list archive <https://dev.locationtech.org/mhonarc/lists/technology-pmc/msg01954.html>`__.
-If things are not moving, you can try to leave your request in a `Locationtech Gitter lobby channel <https://gitter.im/locationtech/discuss>`__
+If things are not moving, you can try to leave your request in a `Locationtech Gitter lobby channel <https://gitter.im/locationtech/discuss>`__.